faraixyz/xyz.farai.im/the-classics/blog/worry-stone.md

 ---
 title: Let a website be a worry stone.
+description: COVID was tough.
+Why not use a website redesign as a way to cope?
 link: https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/
 date: 2021-04-11T17:48:40+0200
+lastmod: 2024-11-16T17:55:00+02:00
 tags: [mental-health, personal-websites]
 draft: false
 ---

+*So three years after writing this post I've redesigned my site over 100 times!
+Redesigning this site is basically my stress ball.*
+___

 {{% figure %}}
 ![A hand holding a worry stone with the stone resting against the index finger and the thumb set in the stone's dimple](/images/worry-stone.jpg)